gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 ## Sidebar

 Recorded macros live in a bespoke sidebar, and can be expanded or collapsed on demand.
-We can see each action in the macro and see exactly how the compressed version differs.
-We can use the context menu to manipulate macros.
+This allows us to see each action in the macro and exactly how the compressed version differs.
+The context menu provides functions to manipulate and manage the macros.

 ![IMG](/images/posts/nova-macro-extension-sidebar.png "Macro sidebar with raw and compressed versions, expanded to show all actions")
 {:.tofigure}